 "I want a vacation.
 Go somewhere."
 Bride nudged the fish away from the pine nuts.

 "OOOh.
 Where?"
-Really good vews, thought Norma.

 "No kids, though."

 "That's easy."

 "And no parties."

-Say what?"
+"Say what?"

-\ Settled people.
-I want to play shuffleboard on a deck.
+"Settled people.
+I want to play shuffle board on a deck.
 Bingo, maybe."

-You're scaring me.
+"You're scaring me."

-No, really.
+"No, really.
 Just quiet.
 Nothing louder than waves lapping, ice melting in plastic glasses."

-Bride " Aww, man.
+"Aww, man.
 You're still in shock.
 Don't make any plans till it wears off.

 You won't know what you want til then."

 "I do know.
 Listen."
 Bride drove fork tines into the fish, breaking it into raggedy layers.
-I lied.
+"I lied.
 I lied to you.
 That was a woman beat the hell out of me.
 Somebody I was trying to help.
 She would have killed me if she could."

 "A woman?
-Who?
+Who?"

-You don't know her."
-You don't either, obviously."
+"You don't know her."

+"You don't either, obviously."

 "I did once."

-Dickinson Hall Princeton, New Jersey 08544 609-258-1071 FAX 609-258-5095 Toni Morrison Council of the Ekonamities Robert F. Gottern Professor Bride, don't give me scraps.
-Let me have the whole plate, please.
-It took merely to tell it.
+"Bride, don't give me scraps.
+Let me have the whole plate, please."

+It took merely tk to tell it.
 How when she was little, in the third grade, a teacher in the kindergarten building next to the main school, played nasty with her students.

 "I can't hear this."
 Norma palmed her forehead.

 "You asked."

 "Okay, okay."

-\ She was caught and sent away," Bride said.
+"She was caught and sent away," Bride said.

 "Good."

 "I testified."

-Even better.
+"Even better.
 So?"

-I pointed.
+"I pointed.
 Pointed her out.
 Said I saw her do it."

 "And?"

 "They put her in prison."

 "Got it.
 End of story.
 No?"

-No. I. I. Thought about her, off and on.
-You know?
+"No. I. I. Thought about her, off and on.
+You know?"

-Toni Morrison Cennell of the Humanities oRahearFellahear Professor "Uh uh.
-Tell me." eta see toxi evit eta see soas Because.
+"Uh uh.
+Tell me."

+"Because.
 She was just twenty."

-So were the Manson girls."
-Now she's over forty.
+"So were the Manson girls."

+"Now she's over forty.
 And I thought she probably had no friends."

-Poor thing.
-No kiddies to diddle in the joint.
+"Poor thing.
+No kiddies in the joint.
 What a drag."

-You're not hearing me."
+"You're not hearing me."

 "You better believe it.
 Of course I'm not listening to you.
 You nuts?

 Who is this female alligator, besides being pond scum, I mean.
 She related to you?
 What?"

-No.
+"No."

 "Well?"

 "I just thought she would be lonely."

-She's alive.
+"She's alive.
 That not good enough for her?"

 Bride sighed and signaled the waiter.
-Again," she told him, nodding toward the apple martini glasses.
+"Again," she told him, nodding toward the apple martini glasses.

 "None for me, cookie," said Norma.
-I need cold sobriety."
+"I need cold sobriety."

 The waiter obliged with a killer smile full of bright and bonded teeth.

 "I don't know why I went.
 What I do know is I kept remembering her.
 All these years.
-In Decagon."
+In Decalon."

 "You write her?
 Visit?"

-No. I've seen her only twice.
-Once at the trial; and then when this happened."
+"No. I've seen her only twice.
+Once at the trial; and once when this happened."
 Bride gestured toward her eye.

 "Idiot.
 You put her behind bars!
 Of course she wanted to put your lights out."

 "She wasn't like that before.
 She was gentle, kind."

-Before what?
+"Before what?
 You said you saw her twice.
 At the trial and when she clocked you.
 But before you said she taught next door and you saw her diddling kids, so..."

 The waiter leaned in with the green drink.